arkitoure/PGP/README.md

 ---

-Join the Physis community in driving forward the future of decentralized governance.
-Your voice is crucial in building a transparent, equitable, and inclusive DAO.
+Join the Physis community** in driving forward the future of decentralized governance.
+Your voice is crucial in building a transparent, equitable, and inclusive DAO. (**Community Registration TBA)